N is for National Chicle

 There are six rookie cards of Hall of Fame members in the National Chicle set: Dutch Clark, Ken Strong, Cliff Battles, Turk Edwards, Clarke Hinkle, and Bronko Nagurski.
 Because so few football cards were printed before 1935, most of the rest of the cards in the set are rookies, too.
 The single non-rookie card is Knute Rockne, who appeared in the multi-sport 1933 Sport Kings set.
 Rockne, the Notre Dame coach, is the also the only person in the National Chicle set who was not an NFL player.
 This suggests to me that some of the cards beyond the initial 36 would have been of college players and coaches.
 There were only eight NFL teams in 1935, and 240 cards distributed among eight teams would have been 30 cards per team.
 Rosters were smaller back then (pro-football-reference.com shows 31 players on the Packers’ 1935 roster), and 30 cards per team would have covered practically all of the players in the league.

-When I added the National Chicle set to the Vintage Football Card Gallery, I was surprised to find that two of the players’ names were misspelled.
-(I use pro-football-reference.com as a reference.)
-Homer Griffith’s name is misspelled “Griffiths” on his card, and Phil Sarboe’s name is misspelled “Sorboe.”
-Misspelled names are far from unusual on vintage cards, but considering the care taken to design the cards’ images, I would not have expected the cards to have spelling mistakes.
-That was someone else’s job, I guess.
+When I added the National Chicle set to the Vintage Football Card Gallery, I was surprised to learn that three of the players’ names were misspelled.
+Homer Griffith‘s name is misspelled “Griffiths” on his card, Phil Sarboe‘s name is misspelled “Sorboe,” and John Dell Isola‘s last name is misspelled “Isola”–without the “Dell.”
+Misspelled names are not unusual on vintage cards, but considering the care taken to design the cards’ images, I would not have expected the cards to have spelling mistakes.

 You can see the full set of 1935 National Chicle football cards in the Vintage Football Card Gallery.